MicrosoftDocs/quantum-docs/articles/user-guide/libraries/standard/data-structures.md

 ApplyToEach(H, Snd(pair)); // No need to deconstruct to access the register.
 ```

-### Arrays ###
+### Arrays

 The canon provides several functions for manipulating arrays.
 These functions are type-parameterized, and thus can be used with arrays of any Q# type.
-For instance, the <xref:Microsoft.Quantum.Arrays.Reversed> returns a new array whose elements are in reverse order from its input.
+For instance, the [Reversed](xref:Microsoft.Quantum.Arrays.Reversed) function returns a new array whose elements are in reverse order from its input.
 This can be used to change how a quantum register is represented when calling operations:

 ```qsharp